 Please submit your expression of interest and supporting documents by Tuesday 15 June 2021.

 - A one-paragraph Statement of Support from your Supervisor indicating why they have nominated you or why they think you are a good candidate for the course.
 For those close to submission, this statement must also indicate that you will be able to complete the assessment requirements of the course.

-- A confirmation of Aboriginal and/or Torres Strait Islander heritage (As costs are covered for students of Aboriginal and Torres Strait Islander descent by an anonymous philanthropic donation, we are required by the benefactor to provide confirmation of Aboriginal and/or Torres Strait Islander heritage for all students enrolled in the course).
+- A confirmation of Aboriginal and/or Torres Strait Islander heritage (as costs are covered for students of Aboriginal and Torres Strait Islander descent, we are required to provide confirmation of Aboriginal and/or Torres Strait Islander heritage for all students enrolled in the course).

 Please email your supporting documents to Dina Uzhegova.

 Once we receive your Expression of Interest and supporting documents we will notify you if your application was successful.
 You will be asked to complete a formal course application and enrol in the course via the University of Melbourne's central application system.